 “If you get arrested, you’re going call your own father first, then me as your attorney.”

 There’s a buzz in the air all day at school.
 At 2 pm we’re out there at the loading zone.
 Standing with Grant, we ask all the riders on bus #3 to refuse to board.
 The drama girls and boys all sit down in front of the bus.
 The stoners and the riders unite in chanting, “Integrate, don’t discriminate.”
 Soon almost all the black kids have either gotten off or refused to load on their buses.
-Jimmy is there photographing and doing interviews.
+Jimmy is there taking photos and doing interviews.
 Robby is making his case that Grant is needed to stay for play rehearsals.
 Iggy makes some speech about demonstrating for his brothers in Detroit.
 Mary says most students want to be friends with the bus kids but never have a chance to get to know them; the administration doesn’t want to give them an equal education.
 Some redneck kids yell epithets at us, like ‘go back to Hialeah.’
 AP Spencer arrives with several security officers.
 When he sees that the press is there, he curses.
 Then he tells security to find out who the ringleaders are and bring them to his office.
 Robby and Grant refuse to leave the loading zone, security calls the Gables Police Department for backup.
 As they arrive and are forming a line to push us away from the buses, Mike Sr. arrives with the US Attorney and several press outlets, including TV.
 The police refer them to AP Spencer who is forced to return to the scene.
 When faced with a court order he has no choice but to agree to provide 4 pm and 5pm buses for students who need to stay past final bell.
 A loud cheer goes up.
 All the student protesters start marching around the school chanting, “Integrate, don’t discriminate.”
 The redneck anti-protestors start throwing bottles.
 The police quickly round them up.
 They go to jail.
 It’s total victory.
 I stand with Mike Sr. on the sidewalk, watching all the commotion.

 “Lost your need to lead the charge,” he asks.